trthatcher/MLKernels.jl/doc/kernels.rst

 .. image:: images/kernels/rational-quadratic_kernel.png
     :alt: The first three components of KPCA with a Rational-Quadratic Kernel.

 .. _kern-matern:

 Matern Kernel
 .............

-The Matern kernel is given by:
+The Matern kernel is a Mercer Kernel [ras]_ given by:

 .. math::